snaseem8/airline_delay_prediction/notes.md

   - Save quantitative results as a table (e.g., CSV or printed output).
   - Save visualizations as image files (e.g., PNG) using matplotlib’s `savefig`.
   - Interpret findings:
-    - How well does the model predict delays (based on RMSE, MAE, R²)?
+    - How well does the model predict delays (based on RMSE)?
     - Do GD and SGD converge to similar results as the closed-form solution?
     - Which features are most predictive of delays?
   - Suggest next steps (e.g., adding more features, trying polynomial terms).